holoviz/panel/doc/tutorials/basic/align.md

 COMING UP: `align`

-ChatGPT suggests this is *intermediate* level stuff.
+ChatGPT suggests this is *intermediate* level.

 ## References